Looking for an employer of record in Portugal? Here’s what you need to know

 Independent contractorsSimpler to hire and pay workers when compared to setting up an entity.The workers you hire will not be employees.
 Treating them like employees counts as misclassification and can result in non-compliance.
 It’s also harder to attract talent, as they won’t receive employee benefits.

-Portugal EORVery simple to hire, onboard, pay, and manage workers.The EOR in Portugal hires employees on your behalf and handles payroll, onboarding, and HR responsibilities as per the local laws.
+Workforce management platform Very simple to hire, onboard, pay, and manage workers.The workforce management platform helps streamline payroll, onboarding, and HR responsibilities as per the local laws.

-Partnering with an employer of record in Portugal
+Partnering with a workforce management platform in Portugal

-An EOR is a company that’s legally registered in the target country (in this case, Portugal) and acts as the direct employer.
+Typically, an EOR is a company that’s legally registered in the target country and acts as the direct employer.
+However, the EOR model may not be permitted or recognized in Portugal, so you may use a workforce management platform.

-The EOR is registered with the Portuguese tax authorities and other government agencies, so it can handle taxes, payroll, benefits, and social security contributions.
+A workforce management platform assists with handling taxes, payroll, benefits, and social security contributions.
 It also manages all HR responsibilities in line with Portugal’s labor laws.

-Payoneer WFM offers EOR services in Portugal and over 160 other countries, making international expansion accessible for companies of all sizes.
+Payoneer Workforce Management’s services are available in 160+ countries, including Portugal, making international expansion accessible for companies of all sizes.

 How to onboard employees in Portugal